ManishPalsaniya23/AI-Room-Guard/README.md

      - Known user says `"escape"`.
      - Manual quit with `'q'` key.
      - Exit commands are given in main loop.

+---

+### Usage

+* Speak "guard my room" to activate the guard mode.

+* Interact via speech if an intruder is present.

+* Known users can stop guarding using "escape" or press 'q'.

+---

 ### Modifications & Improvements